 Skip advert

 Advertisement - Article continues below

-Ford has a reputation for making its cars fun to drive, which is a staple feature of a great hot hatch.
-The Ford Focus ST is in line with this ethos because even the standard Focus on which it’s based offers great handling and a satisfying driving experience.
-If you go for the ST, you can even boast about how the 2.3-litre 276bhp petrol engine is even used in the Ford Mustang EcoBoost.
-The Ford Focus ST completes a 0-60mph sprint in just 5.7 seconds, although in reality, it really comes into its own on winding B roads which show off its superb handling.
+Ford has a reputation for making its cars fun to drive, and the Ford Focus ST is no different.
+The standard Focus handles excellently, but the ST throws a 276bhp 2.3-litre engine into the mix, ramping up the speed and drama.
+The 0-62mph sprint takes just 5.7 seconds, although in reality, the Focus ST really comes into its own on winding B roads which show off its superb handling.
 Ford’s latest anti-lag technology also means that power is more instant when you put your foot on the throttle in Sport and Track modes.

+Skip advert